isabelline/MC-BERT4HATE/README.md

 # MC-BERT4HATE
-Repository for the "MC-BERT4HATE: Hate Speech Detection using Multi-channel BERT for Different Languages and Translations"
+Repository for the paper "MC-BERT4HATE: Hate Speech Detection using Multi-channel BERT for Different Languages and Translations"

 ```
 @inproceedings{inproceedings,